 Great-West, Canada Life and Great-West Financial offer retirement arrangements to the Named Executive Officers.
-The main provisions of these retirement arrangements are described on page 26.
+The main provisions of these retirement arrangements are described on page 28.
 The purpose of these retirement arrangements is to:

-- offer an adequate and competitive level of retirement income to the executive officers who have spent a significant portion of their career with the Corporation or one of its subsidiaries; - provide an incentive for the Named Executive Officers to remain in service with the Corporation or one of its subsidiaries through the vesting provisions of the supplemental executive retirement plans and their benefit accrual formulas; and - supplement registered pension plan benefits to assist in attracting executive officers.
+- offer an adequate and competitive level of retirement income to the executive officers who have spent a significant portion of their career with the Corporation or one of its subsidiaries; - provide an incentive for the Named Executive Officers to remain in service with the Corporation or one of its subsidiaries through the vesting period; and - supplement registered pension plan benefits to assist in attracting executive officers.